Your responsibilities

 If you have an employer-chosen KiwiSaver scheme, you must:

-• Tell new employees in writing they'll be allocated to this scheme unless they choose their own.
+• tell new employees in writing they'll be allocated to this scheme unless they choose their own

-• Give them your scheme's investment statement.
+• give them your scheme's product disclosure statement

-• Start making deductions from their first payday.
+• start making deductions from their first payday.

-2. If the employee is already a KiwiSaver member
+If the employee is already a KiwiSaver member

 Your new employee must give you either:

-• KiwiSaver deduction form (KS2) — if they don't complete the form, make deductions at the default rate of 3%.
+• KiwiSaver deduction form (KS2) – if they don't complete the form, make deductions at the default rate of 3%

-3. Enrol employees into KiwiSaver
+Enrol employees into KiwiSaver

 Give your employee a KiwiSaver information pack (KS3) within seven days.